GriffinPlus/mguard-config-tool/README.md

 ### Subcommand: user

 The `user` subcommand provides access to the user management.
 All operations run on ECS files only, but support an implicit conversion if an ATV file is specified.
 ATV files do not contain information about user accounts and passwords.
-By default the ECS container to work on is expected to be passed via *stdin* to ease scripting without generating temporary files.
-The output of these operations is an ECS container that is written to *stdout*.
+By default the unencrypted ECS container to work on is expected to be passed via *stdin* to ease scripting without generating temporary files.
+The output of these operations is an unencrypted ECS container that is written to *stdout*.
 Optionally input and output can be regular files as well by specifying `--ecs-in` and `--ecs-out` appropriately.

 ```
 user - Add user and set/verify user passwords (ECS containers only).